-'''

-struct babel_iface ifa

-Interface holding the transmission buffer

-list queue

 TLV queue to write (containing internal-format TLVs)

-'''

 This function writes a packet to the interface transmission buffer with as many TLVs from the queue as will fit in the buffer.
 It returns the number of bytes written (NOT counting the packet header).
-The function is called by $babel\send\queue()$ and $babel\send\unicast()$ to construct packets for transmission, and uses per-TLV helper functions to convert the internal-format TLVs to their wire representations.
+The function is called by babel\send\queue() and babel\send\unicast() to construct packets for transmission, and uses per-TLV helper functions to convert the internal-format TLVs to their wire representations.
 The TLVs in the queue are freed after they are written to the buffer.

-void $babel\send\unicast$ (union babel\\msg \ msg, struct babel\iface \ ifa, ip\addr dest) - send a single TLV via unicast to a destination struct babel_iface ifa Interface to send via
+void $babel\send\unicast$ (union babel\\msg \ msg, struct babel\iface \ ifa, ip\addr dest) - send a single TLV via unicast to a destination union babel\msg \ msgTLV to send struct babel\iface \ ifa Interface to send via ip\addr dest Destination of the TLV void $babel_enqueue$ (union babel\msg \ msg, struct babel\iface \ ifa) - enqueue a TLV for transmission on an interface struct babel\iface \ ifa Interface to enqueue to

-'''

-union babel_msg msg

-TLV to send